 Sustainability

+Uniqlo’s eco commitments and timeless design strike a chord with millennials and Gen-Z consumers, who align themselves with brands that share their core values.
 In its sustainability ranking, Good On You gave Uniqlo the “it’s a start” rating.
-Meaning Uniqlo is “transparent about their policies and practices to manage some material issues and are making good progress on one or more of them.”
+This means Uniqlo is “transparent about their policies and practices to manage some material issues and are making good progress on one or more of them.”

+Sustainable initiatives are present within Uniqlo’s denim.
+Its BlueCycle method reduces water in production and finishes by up to 99 % and uses laser techniques as an alternative to hand processes such as sandpapering.
 At the end of last year, its revolutionary DRY-EX fabric, used on its men’s polo shirts and worn by professional athletes, had an eco update.
 The construction was renewed from at least 75% recycled PET from polyester bottles, furthering Uniqlo’s commitment to sustainability.

 Furthermore, Re.Uniqlo was launched last year, the brand’s recycling program where new pieces are upcycled and resold from used, but unneeded Uniqlo clothes.
 The first item launched was a puffer jacket made from 100% recycled down.